zeroarst/callbackfragment/README.md

 ```

 With this library all you need to do is to give annotations.
 It does all the cast for you.
+Add `@CallbackFragment` to your Fragment and add `@Callback` to your type.
 ```java
 @CallbackFragment
 public class MyFragment extends Fragment {